pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 What was produced, the results, findings, decisions, milestones, and current state?

-Which next actions, priorities, success criteria, unresolved questions, dependencies, blockers, risks, assumptions, gaps, and resources remain?
+Which tasks, success criteria, unresolved questions, dependencies, blockers, gaps, and resources remain?

 ***